What is a Pacemaker or ICD Lead?

 How are leads removed?

 Scar tissue grows around the lead within the veins and the heart.
-This holds the lead in place and can make difficult to remove.
+This holds the lead in place and can it make difficult to remove.
 The procedure is usually performed under general anaesthesia so the patient is asleep.
 An incision is made through the old pacemaker implant scar and the pacemaker is removed.
-A metal or plastic tube (called a sheath) is inserted over the lead and pushed along its length.
+A plastic tube (called a sheath) is inserted over the lead and pushed along its length.
 The sheath breaks up the scar tissue and allows the lead to be removed.
-Special sheaths can be connected to a laser, which is very effective in breaking up the scar tissue.
+Special sheaths have a cutting mechanism or can be connected to a laser, which is very effective in breaking up the scar tissue.
 Sometimes a tube is inserted into a vein in the neck or leg so that the lead can be snared and pulled out.
 In some circumstances the only way to remove the leads is by open heart surgery.

 Is lead removal successful?